One-male group: Patterns of social relationships

 While researchers have found that individuals in one-male groups of hamadryas baboons exhibit a pattern of social relationships called a star-shaped relationship, it has been found that gelada baboon (Theropithecus gelada) individuals in one-male groups exhibit a net-shaped relationship pattern.
 Individuals in the snub-nosed monkey species exhibit a different pattern of social relationships than the two other baboon species.

 Between-group interactions

 Allomaternal nursing

 In a study of social relationships among a clan (i.e. multiple one-male groups) of Yunnan snub-nosed monkeys (Rhinopithecus bieti), it was determined that the adult females of one-male groups sometimes care for the young of other one-male groups.
 For example, when a mother and her young offspring were accidentally separated, a mother belonging to a different one-male group cared for the young.
-The separated young was nursed by the adoptive mother (who also nursed her own offspring) and tolerated by the resident male of the one-male group that the offspring was now temporarily apart of.
+The separated young was nursed by the adoptive mother (who also nursed her own offspring) and tolerated by the resident male of the one-male group that the offspring was now temporarily a part of.